 The United States has the world's second-largest Jewish population.
 The Chicagoland area has the third-largest Jewish U.S. population with New York and Los Angels areas being first and second.

-In either 3rd or 4th grade Sunday school we had a classroom discussion about the 12 tribes of Israel and the 10 lost tribes with our Rabbi, Joseph M. Strauss (who lived to be 98 years old), and was the founding Rabbi of Temple Menorah in the West Rogers Park neighborhood of Chicago, leading the discussion.
+In either 3rd or 4th grade Sunday school we had a classroom discussion about the 12 tribes of Israel and the 10 lost tribes with our Rabbi, Joseph M. Strauss (who lived to be 98 years old), and was the founding Rabbi of Temple Menorah in the West Rogers Park neighborhood of the West Ridge Community of Chicago, leading the discussion.

 NOTE: This article does not try to prove or disprove the theory of an Indian tribe being one of the Lost Tribes of Israel.
-I'm interested to see who else has heard of this theory.
+It's a simple presentation of the folklore.

 In the 8th century BCE, the Assyrians dispersed the Kingdom of Israel, giving life and legend to the Lost Tribes.
 The repatriation of these lost tribes eventually became an integral part of the Jewish–and Christian–messianic dream, and there have been Lost Tribe speculations about numerous “discovered” populations.
 One of the most fascinating — and unfortunately forgotten — such discussions centered on the Native Americans.
 How did the greater Jewish community in America respond to this?